roberto-g-v/machine-learning-challenge/README.md

 <br>

 1. What does the results for Random Forest mean?
 The default for model result was 1.0 and the default of max_depth is None.
-This combination allows your DecisionTreeClassifier to grow until there is a single data point at each leaf.
-Since I am having 100% accuracy, I would assume a duplicates in your train and test splits or it had to do with overfit my training data.
+This combination allows the DecisionTreeClassifier to grow until there is a single data point at each leaf.
+Since I am having 100% accuracy, I would assume either duplicates in your train and test splits or an overfit in my training data.

 # machine-learning-challenge copyrights 2021
 <br>